 In fact, it's pretty interesting because there is a lot of info down there, not just about the stadium but about other ancient Roman monuments and structures as well.

 They pilfered most of the crumbling buildings to take the stones for their own use, which is one reason we often see only remnants today (even the Coliseum was taken apart to build other structures in Rome, including Saint Peters Basilica.)

 The stadium of Domitian also fell victim to this kind of destruction.
 And so eventually this left a huge open space.

-In the Renaissance years, Piazza Navona Rome was also still used for festivals, smaller games and, was even flooded on Saturdays and Sundays in summer, so the Romans could have a place to cool off (they just turned off the drainage system of the 3 fountains, and voilà!
+In the Renaissance years, Piazza Navona was also still used for festivals, smaller games and, was even flooded on Saturdays and Sundays in summer, so the Romans could have a place to cool off (they just turned off the drainage system of the 3 fountains, and voilà!
 A flood!)

 After 1870, (the reunification of Italy), the square was paved with the typical cobblestones you see around Rome today (called sampietrini) which made the piazza convex.

-In the mid 1500’s, soon after Piazza Navona was paved over and began being used as a market and plaza, Pope Gregory XIII (from the Boncompagni family) had three small fountains placed in the plaza.
+In the mid 1500’s, soon after Piazza Navona was paved over and began being used as a market and plaza, Pope Gregory XIII (he of Gregorian calendar fame, from the Boncompagni family) had three small fountains placed in the plaza.

 Almost a century later, Pope Urban VIII (from the Barberini family) began furiously building palaces and monuments all over Rome, to seal his long (20-year) legacy.